 As baptised Christians we exercise the right and duty to participate in the life and mission of the Church as a response to the Holy Spirit in our lives.
 We are called to live out the commandment of Jesus: 'Love one another as I have loved you.'
 (Jn 15:12)

-Pastoral Ministries SRE and Family Ministry Co-ordinators are here to support parishes as they strive to be Good News to the students they encounter in Government Schools, to live the joy of the Gospel and share it with the world.
+The Pastoral Ministries SRE team are here to support parishes as they strive to be Good News to the students they encounter in Government Schools, to live the joy of the Gospel and share it with the world.